 than sending printed copies in the mail.

 We are avid users of public transport and the company and its Managing

-Director does not own any motor vehicles.
-We use our local metro
+Director do not own any motor vehicles.
+We use our local metro system

-system to commute to the office and the national rail network to
+to commute to the office and the national rail network to travel to

-travel to meetings and appointments within the UK.
-We avoid taking
+meetings and appointments within the UK.
+We avoid taking domestic

 All clients are provided with a Travellers’ Code of Conduct which

 includes suggestions for how to reduce water consumption.

 Our Travellers’ Code of Conduct includes suggestions to minimise

 damage to the environment, wildlife and marine ecosystems.